senclan/sencityrp-server/README.md

 ## This is not being developed further

 This was one of my first python projects.
 When talking with friends and reminiscing of old times, I decided to put the code up on here.

-There will be no further development, but a fun thing to look at.
+The files in here were for the most part just pulled and added to git in their current states.
+Use at your own risk.

 ## Introduction